Kalam cosmological argument: Boundary cosmology

-Professor Alexander Vilenkin, one of the authors of the Borde–Guth–Vilenkin theorem, writes:
+Alexander Vilenkin describes the Borde–Guth–Vilenkin theorem:

-"A remarkable thing about this theorem is its sweeping generality.
+A remarkable thing about this theorem is its sweeping generality.
 We made no assumptions about the material content of the universe.
 We did not even assume that gravity is described by Einstein's equations.
-So, if Einstein's gravity requires some modification, our conclusion will still hold.
-The only assumption that we made was that the expansion rate of the universe never gets below some nonzero value, no matter how small."
+So, if Einstein's [General Theory of Relativity] requires some modification, our conclusion will still hold.
+The only assumption that we made was that the expansion rate of the universe never gets below some nonzero value, no matter how small.

 According to Vilenkin and co-author Alan Guth, the past boundary described by the Borde–Guth–Vilenkin theorem does not necessarily represent a cosmic beginning, instead the beginning of cosmic inflation.
-Though it "opens the door" for theories other than an absolute beginning, in a 2012 lecture, Vilenkin would discuss problems with alternative theories that would claim to avoid a cosmological beginning (including eternal inflation, cyclic and emergent models) concluding: "All the evidence we have says that the universe had a beginning".
-In publications, he would propose that the Borde–Guth–Vilenkin theorem is sufficient evidence for a beginning of the universe.
+Though it "opens the door" for scenarios other than an absolute beginning, Vilenkin derives from his examination of cosmogonic theories, including eternal inflation, cyclic and emergent cosmologies, that no viable models of a past-eternal universe exist.
+In the conference setting, he declares that all the available evidence points to a cosmic beginning.
+In publications, he maintains that the Borde–Guth–Vilenkin theorem is sufficient evidence for a beginning of the universe.

-Craig maintains that, if anything existed before the past boundary described by the theorem, it would be a non-classical region described by an as-yet-undetermined theory of quantum gravity.
-Under those conditions, he asserts that the quantum gravity region—given its inherent instability—would then be the beginning of the universe instead of the boundary of classical spacetime:

-"Certainly, it would be impossible for such a metastable condition to endure for infinite time doing nothing and then suddenly begin to expand about 13.8 billion years ago.
-So even though we do not yet have a description of this earliest phase of the universe, we can be confident that if such a quantum regime does exist, then it was the beginning of the universe."
+Sean Carroll observes that the theorem assumes a classical spacetime, determining it to be incompatible with the extreme energies and densities that define the Planck era of the early universe, where quantum effects become dominant.
+Instead of defining a cosmic beginning, he describes the theorem's boundary to demarcate the point at which classical mechanics of the universe no longer apply: